scious/documentation/docs/bask/latest.md

 ## Testing

-### What are some options we have for setting up unit tests?

 While there are potential benefits in running plugin unit tests locally, we anticipate that differences between a developer's local environment and Bubble's environment are enough to void many of those benefits.
 So, instead, we aim to make code synchronization between your local editor and Bubble so fast that tab switching between VS Code and a Bubble app is not just suitable for testing but ideal.

+Support have Bubble plugin element that

 And since Bask has access to your Bubble account, it can automatically retrieve test results from your app if it's set up correctly

-1. Run SSA tests in node
+1. Run SSA tests in node (local)

    - Will probably have to create jigs / shims that emulate bubble locally.
 May be difficult to create this well.
    - Ideally most tests can run locally, but then graduate to bubble side testing.